 Acute Care NPs see patients when they are sick, admitted to the hospital, or after a surgical procedure and/or trauma.
 Their focus is solely on caring for the adult population (young, middle, and older adults, ages 13 and older) with complex diseases.

-Part Two What Do Acute Care NPs Do?
+Part Two What Does an Acute Care NP Do?

 Acute Care NPs provide care for everything from disease prevention to acute care management.
 Often, practitioners will continue to follow patients from the hospital setting to the outpatient setting.